queryluke/masseffect-5e-data/data/feats/tentacle-blender.md

 - Increase your Dexterity by 1, to a maximum of 20.
 - As an action, you can make a special Tentacle Blender attack.
-Each creature within a <me-distance length="5" adj /> radius centered on you must make a Dexterity saving throw or suffer damage equal to the total damage of each melee weapon you are wielding.
-The DC of the saving throw is equal to 8 + your Dexterity modifier + your proficiency bonus.
+Each creature within a <me-distance length="5" adj /> radius centered on you must make a Dexterity saving throw.
+The DC of the saving throw is equal to 8 + your Dexterity modifier
-- If you are wielding a ranged weapon when you make this attack, it is considered a melee weapon, dealing damage equivalent to your gun strike.
-- If you are not wielding a weapon in a tentacle, you use the damage of your tentacle’s unarmed strike.
++ your proficiency bonus.
+On a failed save, a creature suffers damage equal to the total weapon damage of each melee weapon you are wielding, plus 1d4 bludgeoning damage for each ranged weapon you are wielding, plus 1d4 poison damage for each empty tentacle.
+You do not add your ability modifiers to any of the damage rolls.